siddsabata/codedeck/README.md

 The script will:
 - ✅ Validate your environment configuration
 - ✅ Check that your Git repository exists
+- ✅ **Ask if you want sample LeetCode problems** (recommended for first-time users)
+- ✅ **Automatically create and initialize database** with Prisma migrations
+- ✅ **Seed sample data** if requested (3 example problems: Two Sum, Valid Parentheses, Longest Substring)
 - ✅ Let you choose development or production mode
 - ✅ Start the application with the correct settings

 **Choose option 1 (Development)** for the best experience with hot reloading.

 Wait for the startup to complete, then open [http://localhost:3000](http://localhost:3000)

+**🎉 That's it!** Your database is created automatically with proper schema and optional sample data.

 ### Daily Usage